sysgears/scala-tapir-akka-http-example/README.md

 Also example contains Quill as library which works with database, similar to Slick and Macwire, which works similar to Guice.

+Note: to run this example in first time, you have to apply sql scripts from resource directory!

 Stack
 -
 - Tapir v1.0.3